Jawshua-S/retroBat-api-doc-/README.md

 # Retro Bat API Documentation
 ## Overview
-This API allows users to interact with RetroBat to view available games, launch games, view settings, and change settings.
+This API allows users to interact with RetroBat software.
+This API can be sued to:
+View available games
+Launch games
+View settings
+Change settings
 ## Base URL
 http://localhost:8080/api
 ## Authentification